vr-vipultiwari/Rest-Api-Security/README.md

 CSRF stands for cross site request fogery , when we develop an appplication with csrf security enabled . sever sent a X-XSRF token to the client in cookies and for every subsequent request it expect that token then only it let the request to access the resources.

+# Remember-me is use to configure validity of the session id